Fullstack-LLC/Inbounder/README.md

 ## Support

-For support, please open an issue on GitHub or contact the Fullstack team.
+If you encounter any issues or have questions, please open an issue on GitHub.

-## Changelog

-### v1.0.0
-- Initial release with Mailgun webhook support
-- Attachment processing and storage
-- Multiple recipient support (To, CC, BCC)
-- Event-driven architecture
-- Comprehensive test suite (91 tests)
-- Production-ready with MySQL and SQLite compatibility